 To qualify for a Certificate of Recognition (COR), your Occupational Health & Safety Management System must first undergo an external audit.
 This audit will be reviewed by the ACSA (your Certifying Partner) and will need to meet quality assurance standards before it can be approved.
 To be eligible for COR, your audit will need to achieve a minimum score of 80 percent overall, with a minimum of 50 percent on each audit element.

-A COR is typically valid for three years, provided that annual maintenance audit requirements are met.
-To maintain your COR certification and eligibility for Partnerships in Injury Reduction (PIR) refunds, an annual COR maintenance audit or Action Plan, will be required.
-An internal audit may be completed by the certified peer auditor(s) on staff, or contract the services of an ACSA-certified consultant auditor.
+A COR is typically valid for three years, provided that annual internal COR maintenance audit requirements are met.
+To maintain your COR certification and eligibility for Partnerships in Injury Reduction (PIR) refunds, an annual internal COR maintenance audit or Action Plan, will be required.
+An internal COR maintenance audit may be completed by the certified peer auditor(s) on staff, or contract the services of an ACSA-certified consultant auditor and must achieve an overall score of 60% or greater.

 Steps to take